-While you can watch for signs and symptoms, the only way to know if your feline has this condition is through laboratory tests.
+While you can watch for signs and symptoms, the only way to know if your cats may has this condition is through laboratory tests.

 The CatWatch Newsletter reports that Lyme disease can be diagnosed by examining blood samples.
 You will have to get a SNAP-4DxPlus test for your cat.
 If your feline has Lyme disease, laboratory tests will show the presence of a certain antibody.

 According to the CDC, felines cannot spread Lyme disease to humans.
 So, the good news is that you don’t have to worry about your feline transmitting the disease directly to you during the treatment process.